 Each summer, Episcopal also hosts several athletic camps available to boys and girls from a wide range of ages.
 Please check our web site for details.

 Department Director: Helen Woolworth

-These one-week camps include Young Writers Workshop, Environmental Science, Leadership Institute, Choral Academy, Jazz & Recording Workshop, and Documentary Photography.
+These one-week camps include Young Writers Workshop, Outdoor Skills & Adventures, Leadership Institute, Introduction to Engineering, and Documentary Photography.
 All programs instructed by EHS’ talented faculty.
-For students entering grades 7- 12.
+For students entering grades 7- 10.
 Boarding and day option.

 Financial Aid Available: